tharakagalpaya/CSC-528--Task-1/README.md

 Tensorflow 2.0 or higher,pandas,numpy,scikit-learn,matplotlib.

-Rename column in orginal NIC.csv as IDN
+Rename the column in orginal NIC.csv as IDN